Absolute Value Equations Explained: Definition, Examples, Practice & Video Lessons

 The absolute value of a number represents its distance from zero on the number line, regardless of direction.
-For instance, the absolute value of 2 is 2, and the absolute value of -2 is also 2, since both are two units away from zero.
-This fundamental concept helps in solving absolute value equations, which may initially seem complex but can be approached systematically.
+For example, the absolute value of 2 is 2, and the absolute value of -2 is also 2, since both are two units away from zero.
+This fundamental concept helps in solving absolute value equations, which may initially seem complex but can be simplified using this distance interpretation.

 When solving an equation involving absolute value, such as \(|x| = 2\), the goal is to find all values of \(x\) whose distance from zero is 2.
 This means \(x\) can be either 2 or -2, since both satisfy the equation.
 Substituting these values back into the original equation confirms they are valid solutions.
 Thus, the solution set is \(\{2, -2\}\).